sunandhini96/TSAI_ERAV1/Capstone/README.md

 - The output is text

 # Problem Statement:
-### We are building Multi Modal Large Language Model (LLM) it takes inputs as image/audio apart from text.
+### Our project introduces a Multi-Modal Large Language Model (LLM) capable of processing not only text but also images and audio inputs.

 <img width="824" alt="image" src="https://github.com/sunandhini96/TSAI_ERAV1/assets/63030539/750a5919-6c24-466b-a8a6-c15961aa24de">

 # Approach:
-- Here, we utilized the Microsoft Phi-2 model as LLM.
-For fine-tuning, we adopted the Qlora strategy.
+- Here, we utilized the Microsoft Phi-2 model as the backbone for Multi Modal LLM.
+To optimize the Microsoft Phi-2 model for multi-modal tasks, we adopted the Qlora fine-tuning strategy.

 # Stage 1: Pre-training:
 ### Training the projection model

-Our objective in Stage 1 is to build a Multi-Modal LLM that processes text, image, and audio inputs, producing text-based outputs.
+Our objective in Stage 1 is to build a Multi-Modal LLM that processes text, image as inputs producing text-based outputs.
 - We utilized the Microsoft Phi 2 model, an LLM, which processes text inputs.
-To deal with image and audio inputs, we convert them into embeddings understandable by Phi 2 using a projection layer and a projection model.
+To deal with image inputs, we convert them into embeddings understandable by Phi 2 using a projection layer and a projection model.

 ### Dataset:

 - In stage 1 dealing with images as inputs.
 We used [COCO-2017 dataset](https://cocodataset.org/#download).

 ### Model architecture:

 <img width="808" alt="image" src="https://github.com/sunandhini96/TSAI_ERAV1/assets/63030539/0ab61bd5-db27-4bbb-a63b-f66ab8284e2e">

 - Images are processed using the CLIP model (wkcn/TinyCLIP-ViT-61M-32-Text-29M-LAION400M) to generate embeddings.
 - Here we trained projection layer and projection model only.
-Clip model and Phi-2 models are frozen.
+Clip model and Phi-2 models are remain frozen.
-- These image embeddings [B,50,768]  B is the Batch Size, excluding the class embedding output is [B,49,768], are passed through a projection layer [B,49,2560], followed by a SimpleResBlock projection model,  this model is captures the context of the image.
+- These image embeddings [B,50,640]  B is the Batch Size, excluding the class embedding output is [B,49,640], are passed through a projection layer [B,49,2560], followed by a SimpleResBlock projection model,  this model is captures the context of the image.
 ```
   class SimpleResBlock(nn.Module):
     def __init__(self, phi_embed):